Skip to main content

 A reverse mortgage is a twist on a traditional mortgage, where you take out a loan and pay your lender each month.
 With a reverse mortgage, you receive a loan in which you borrow against the equity in your home.
 There are no monthly principal and interest payments.
 Instead, the loan is converted into monthly payments to you.
 This money can then be used to pay off debt or fund essential cost-of-living expenses such as food and medical bills.
 Reverse mortgages generally are not used for vacations or other "fun" expenses.

-Some things to note about reverse mortgages:
+Some other things to note about reverse mortgages:

 • The monthly payments you receive are usually tax-free.